ola-mattsson/om_tools/README.md

 # this is my toolbox

 Small, more or less self-contained C++ wrappers of some C apis and types.
-Main reason is cleanup and complexity, NOT OOP modelling, go somewhere else for that stuff.
+Main reason is cleanup and complexity, not OOP modelling.

 This is work in progress, donno if it will ever be in a _finished_ state.
 Might still be useful to somebody